Andrew-S-Rosen/QMOF/README.md

 <img src=logo.png>

 ## Overview
-This GitHub repository is the landing page for the Quantum MOF (QMOF) database – a publicly available dataset of quantum-chemical properties derived from high-throughput periodic density functional theory calculations for 15,000+ metal–organic framework structures.
+This GitHub repository is the landing page for the Quantum MOF (QMOF) database – a publicly available dataset of quantum-chemical properties derived from high-throughput periodic density functional theory calculations for 14,000+ metal–organic frameworks.
 The QMOF database is described in detail in DOI: [10.26434/chemrxiv.13147616](https://doi.org/10.26434/chemrxiv.13147616).
 All initial structures (with free solvent removed) were obtained from the [Cambridge Structural Database](https://www.ccdc.cam.ac.uk/solutions/csd-core/components/csd/) based on the list of materials identified as MOFs in the [CSD MOF subset](https://sites.google.com/view/csdmofsubset/home) and [CoRE MOF database](https://zenodo.org/record/3677685).

 ## Purpose of this GitHub Page
 The data underlying the QMOF database is hosted on Figshare and linked in the "Accessing the QMOF Database" subsection below.
 Nonetheless, this GitHub page serves several purposes: